roliveiravictor/university-embedded-systems-architecture/README.md

 # README #

-Those are the codes I've built on my Real Time Systems lecture.
+Those are the codes I've built on my Embedded Systems Architecture lecture.

 ### What is this repository for? ###